razoumov/publish/python.md

 ~~~
 wget http://bit.ly/pythfiles -O pfiles.zip
-unzip pfiles.zip        # this should unpack into the directory data-python/
+unzip pfiles.zip && rm pfiles.zip        # this should unpack into the directory data-python/

 ~~~

 You can now close the terminal panel.
 Let's switch back to our Python notebook and check our location: